Walk west from the Steamer Wharf (1) to the cenotaph (2). Across the road is the Old General Store, which is now our library. Based on 1937 map.

 Across the street from the cenotaph is the former Union Steamship Company Store.

 The Union Steamship Company built its general store in 1924.
 Designed in the English Tudor style, it stocked much-needed provisions and also housed the post office.
-Island residents depended on the general store for their supplies, mail and newspapers.
+Island residents and visitors depended on the general store for their supplies, mail and newspapers.

 By the 1980’s the general store was neglected and threatened with demolition.
 Thanks to the dedicated and persistent efforts of concerned island citizens, the store was restored and moved from the road to its present position.
 Today it is the Bowen Island Library – and the large addition will give space for art exhibits and more.